 I was on the NY streets at 6, in a street gang at 9, suffered physical & sexual abuse at home, and it has taken me many years of excruciatingly hard work to heal.
 At 40, my initiation into Men’s Work opened the doorway … for my own eventual awakening, for meeting my Beloved Mignon, and for the art & craft of my gender work in the world.

-In 1998, my dear friend Jim Coleman and I offered the first workshop for women called “Leaving My Father’s House”, designed to support a woman to heal her issues with men, boys, & the masculine, in looking at how she was fathered.
+In 1998, my dear friend Jim Coleman and I offered the first workshop for women called “Leaving My Father’s House”, designed to support a woman to heal her issues with men, boys, & the masculine, through examining how she was fathered.
 From the initial conceptualization, we knew that we would attract women with physical & sexual abuse issues.
-And I realized that this offering was for ME, that I would leave ‘my father’s house’ … the violent, abusive, patriarchal system that I grew up in.
+And I realized that this offering was for ME, that I would ‘leave my father’s house’ … the violent, abusive, patriarchal system that I grew up in.
 For in offering this work to women, I could heal my own inner feminine nature, that part of me that was crushed inside the hyper-masculine, homophobic world of my childhood.

 The other equally important realization was that the women who attended our workshops would project all of their issues on us 2 men, for that is how the workshop was designed.
 At that moment, we made a conscious decision to stand fully in that projection … that we would stand for ANY man who has EVER been abusive to ANY woman.
 A huge task, we knew it immediately.
 And we also knew that there would be places inside each of us that had been abusive like that.
 We were both married, had a lengthy past with women, and Jim had 2 grown daughters.
 We agreed that we would hold those projections, and do our own work with whatever triggered us individually and collectively.
 We both learned so much, and to this day, I am so grateful for having done this important inner work.